openpnp/openpnp/GcodeDriver.md

 Example: `vacuum:(?<Vacuum>-?\d+)`

+This would read a response from the controller in the form of `vacuum:255`.
+The regex is broken down like this:
+1. `vacuum:` is fixed text that the controller sends before the vacuum value.
+2. The parentheses around the rest of the regex mark everything else as the value we want to capture.
+This is called a capturing group.
+3. The `?<Vacuum>` gives the capturing group the name "Vacuum", which OpenPnP will use to read the result.
+4. `-?` allows for an optional negative sign before the value.
+5. `\d+` means one or more digits, which represent the value itself.

 ### POSITION_REPORT_REGEX

 Used to parse a position report.
 Position reports can be sent by the controller to update OpenPnP when a move has been made outside of the program.
 This is particularly useful for controllers that support external jogging such as manual jog pendants.